 Visa Exempt Countries

-JCU is not able to accommodate minor students in JCU Housing or provide a ‘Letter of Responsibility’ signed by the President which is necessary for the Italian study visa.
-If you plan to stay with relatives while in Rome and can have a relative sign the ‘Letter of Responsibility’, then you can continue your application to John Cabot University.
-However, please bear in mind that the letter of responsibility and accommodation are two important aspects of receiving an Italian visa, and this will need to be done on your own accord with your family members.
+If you plan to stay with relatives while in Rome, a relative must sign the ‘Letter of Responsibility’ on your behalf for the Italian study visa.
+Please bear in mind that the letter of responsibility and accommodation are two important aspects of receiving an Italian study visa, and this will need to be done on your own accord with your family members.